Curanda/SQL/README.md

 Knowing the subject matter and typically useful queries helped us devise the logic.

 >[!NOTE]
->Special mention to prof. H. Telega, who has opened up for us the door to the magic world of SQL.
+>Special mention to prof. H. Telega, who opened up for us the door to the magic world of SQL.
 What a legend.